sushi133/Mediation-analysis-with-the-mediator-and-outcome-missing-not-at-random/README.md

 ### Code

-Create the analysis data (Jobcorpdata.csv): Jobcrop.R
+Create the analysis data from the source data: Jobcrop.R

-Table 1 (missingness patterns) and any additional information provided in the manuscript: Addtional_Information.R
+Create Table 1 and provide other information regarding the study in the manuscript: Addtional_Information.R

 Two-part Gamma and Two-part log-normal model under MNAR Assumptions 3/4/5 (the log-likelihoods evaluated at the MLEs for those six models are calculated):